OSC/ondemand/SECURITY.md

   * Confirm the problem and determine the affected versions.
   * Audit code to find any potential similar problems.
   * Prepare fixes for all releases still under maintenance.
-Vulnerabilites rated moderate or below may be released in the regular 8 week patch cycle.
-Vulnerabilites higher than moderate may be released sooner, outside the regular patch cycle.
+Vulnerabilities rated moderate or below may be released in the regular 8 week patch cycle.
+Vulnerabilities higher than moderate may be released sooner, outside the regular patch cycle.
   * Redact the information provided by the reporter and publish the vulnerability.
   * 90 days after publishing the vulnerability the original unredacted may be published